Adapter-state Sharing CLIP for Parameter-efficient Multimodal Sarcasm Detection: Proposed Method

-where $W^{up}$ and $W^{down}$ are upsample and downsample projection layers respectively and $\phi$ is ReLU non-linearity.
-Higher layers of CLIP learn more complex and discriminative features.
-Since sarcasm is a complex and nuanced phenomenon, we insert adapters into the upper transformer layers, ensuring that the model captures nuanced sarcasm cues while retaining CLIP’s strong foundational knowledge.
-The text encoder can now be re-formulated with adapter layers added from $K^{th}$ transformer layer as:
+Figure \ref{fig:model} depicts the architecture of our proposed AdS-CLIP (Adapter-state Sharing in CLIP), which is a light-weight adaptation of CLIP.
+To adapt CLIP for our task in a parameter-efficient way, we incorporate adapters within both the textual and visual transformer blocks.
+Adapter $A$ is realized as $A(h) = W^{up}(\phi(W^{down}h))$ , where $W^{up}$ and $W^{down}$ are upsample and downsample projection layers respectively and $\phi$ is ReLU non-linearity.
+Upper layers of CLIP learn more complex and abstract features \cite{Gandelsman2023InterpretingCI}.
+Since sarcasm is a complex phenomenon, we insert adapters into the upper transformer layers, ensuring that the model captures nuanced sarcasm cues while retaining CLIP’s foundational knowledge in the lower layers.
+The text encoder can now be re-formulated with adapters added from $K^{th}$ transformer layer as:

 where $ A_{T}^{i}$ is the adapter layer in the $i^{th}$ transformer block of the text encoder and $\alpha$ determines the retention factor of the adapter's information.